Cole Bennett: 2023–2024: All Is Yellow

+2024–present: Films, documentaries and entrepreneurship

+In May 2024, Bennett announced that he would be stepping down from directing every Lyrical Lemonade video on the YouTube channel.
+Mentioning that he would be directing only a select music videos a year moving forward.
+With this, he also stated that he will be signing video directors to keep the story going.
+Since then, Lyrical Lemonade has signed 3 music video directors – AMD, Diamond Visuals and Reduciano.

+In October 2024, it was announced via Rolling Stone that Bennett would be directing a Chief Keef documentary detailing the story of Keef's return home to Chicago, produced by Kenya Barris.

+Cole Bennett has mentioned he is focused on making a feature film in the coming years while continuing to build his production company.

 Impact

 Bennett's Lyrical Lemonade frequently promotes and contributes to the rise of upcoming rappers.
 Examples of this include Lil Pump, whose appearance on Lyrical Lemonade elevated his popularity to a certain extent.
-Other examples include Pump's friend and frequent collaborator Smokepurpp, Juice Wrld, Ski Mask the Slump God, YNW Melly, Lil Tecca, NLE Choppa, Lil Mosey, and Jack Harlow.
+Other examples include Smokepurpp, Juice Wrld, Ski Mask the Slump God, YNW Melly, Lil Tecca, NLE Choppa, Lil Mosey, The Kid Laroi, Yeat, Trippie Redd, and Jack Harlow.

 Pitchfork named Ski Mask the Slump God's 2017 "Catch Me Outside" music video, which was directed by Bennett, one of their favorite music videos of the 2010s.

-Other Ventures
+Other ventures

+Bennett hosts an independent music festival called The Lyrical Lemonade Summer Smash every Summer.
+It was started in 2018 in partnership with Chicago-based event production label SPKRBX.
+The festival is three days long and brings in over 40,000 people a day.
+Summer Smash has featured acts such as Travis Scott, Post Malone, Juice WRLD, Lauryn Hill, Insane Clown Posse and many many more.

 Bennett has also ventured into creating merchandise and lemonade beverages under the Lyrical Lemonade name.
 He said, "I really want to compete with Minute Maid and all of the elite lemonade and juice companies and I really think we can do that."

 In February 2020, Lyrical Lemonade collaborated with Jordan Brand.
 The collection included an Aerospace 720 shoe, a hooded sweatshirt, and a long sleeve t-shirt.
 In April 2020, Lyrical Lemonade collaborated with streetwear brand FTP.
 The collection included a hooded sweatshirt, a t-shirt, and co-branded cans of lemonade.

+Since then, Lyrical Lemonade joined Illumination Studios for a partnership.
+Lyrical Lemonade has done two creative projects for The Minions and one for The Super Mario Bros.
+Movie with Jack Black.

-In November of 2021 Cole Bennett launched another virtual retail space called "by cole bennett."
-Here, individuals are able to buy clothing and other soft goods that are designed by Bennett himself and are subject to limited releases.
+In November 2021, Cole Bennett launched another virtual retail space called "By Cole Bennett."
+Here, individuals are able to buy clothing and other soft goods that are designed by Bennett himself and are subject to very limited releases.
 On the same virtual store front, Bennett occasionally allows fans to purchase props previously used in Lyrical Lemonade videos.

-Bennett hosts a music festival called Summer Smash every year.
-It is presented by independent Chicago-based event production label SPKRBX.